d1solis/cse15l-lab-reports/lab-report-week-9.md

 written_2/travel_guides/berlitz2/Vallarta-History.txt
 ```
 This command is searching the directory `written_2` and its subdirectories for any file with a name that ends with `-History.txt` and will display the path
 to each matching file it finds.
-This command is useful if you are locating specific a file name ending in `.txt` in a directory with a large amount of files.
+This command is useful if you are locating specific file names ending in `.txt` in a directory with a large amount of files.

 2. Example `find written_2 -name "*Cancun*"` outputs this:
 ```